theintern/intern/docs/writing_tests.md

 }
 ```

+The presence of a `tests` property determines how Intern will treat an object suite descriptor.
+If a `tests` property is present, other properties are assumed to be suite properties.
+If a `tests` property is not present, then all properties on the descriptor are assumed to be tests.

 #### Nesting suites

-Suites can be nested by using a suite object as a test:
+Suites can be nested by using a suite descriptor as a test:

 ```js
 registerSuite('Component', {